jbhopkins/bioxtasraw/docs/source/index.rst

 BioXTAS RAW is a GUI based, free, open-source Python program for reduction and analysis of small-angle X-ray solution scattering (SAXS) data.
 The software is designed for biological SAXS data.
-It is available on windows, macOS (and OS X), and Linux.
+It is available on Windows, macOS (and OS X), and Linux.
 It provides an alternative to closed source programs such as Primus and Scatter for primary data analysis.
 Because it can calibrate, mask, and integrate images it also provides an alternative to synchrotron beamline pipelines that scientists can install on their own computers and use